WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

 ## Special Features
 - Assigning a score to the organisations when filtering:
   When calling the filter api `organisations/filter` a score of 1 is added to each organisation satisfying one of the filter options.
-There are two exceptions: first is the categories filter, since a category maps to several subcategories, the score will depend on how many relevant subcategories the organisation satisfy.The second exception is having age-gender combination eg. child+female, this should give a score of 1 for organisations satisfying the combination, and not one of them (not gender only or age only).
+There are two exceptions: first is the categories filter, since a category maps to several subcategories, the score will depend on how many relevant subcategories the organisation satisfy.
+The second exception is having age-gender combination eg. child+female, this should give a score of 1 for organisations satisfying the combination, and not one of them (not gender only or age only).
   The response of the API provides a list of organisations with a score of at least 1.
 The returned list is sorted in descending order of the assigned score.

 - Using a Python backend, which makes the app more extensible and can use different Machine Learning libraries along with the many features supported in Python.